felixfontein/ansible-acme/README.md

 ## Tested with Ansible

-This collection is tested with Ansible 2.9, ansible-base 2.10 and ansible-core's `devel` branch.
+Tested with the current Ansible 2.9, ansible-base 2.10 and ansible-core 2.11 releases and the current development version of ansible-core.
+Ansible versions before 2.9.10 are not supported.
-This collection requires Ansible 2.9.10 or newer.

 ## External requirements